mohamedshehataa/Senior-SWE-Dev-Plan/02-Concepts-Daily/Week-01/Day-02-Java-Concurrency-Threads.md

 3. **Thread Pools are production standard** - Reuse threads, manage resources efficiently
 4. **Race conditions are real** - Always think about thread safety when sharing data
 5. **synchronized is your friend** - Simple way to prevent race conditions, but use wisely (can impact performance)
-6. **I already use this in PMC!** - BackupThreadPoolService, priority queues, concurrent collections
+6. **Production patterns** - Thread pools, priority queues, concurrent collections are industry standard

 ---